vsivsi/gridfs-locking-stream/Readme.md

 ## Differences from gridfs-stream

 If you use gridfs-stream but need [concurrency safe access to GridFS files](https://jira.mongodb.org/browse/NODE-157), you'll be pleased to learn that the API of gridfs-locking-stream is about 97% the same.
-Both libraries use gridfs-stream's underlying `ReadStream` and `WriteStream` classes, and gridfs-locking-stream passes the gridfs-stream unit tests, with a few changes needed to accommodate a small number of API differences.
+Both libraries use gridfs-stream's underlying `ReadStream` and `WriteStream` classes, and gridfs-locking-stream passes the gridfs-stream unit tests, with a few changes needed to accommodate the small number of API differences.

 For example: